 Checklist For Entering A Work In The Competition:

-Registered work(s) must be submitted to the designated receiving area (see your specific contest rules) no later than 5:00 PM on Tuesday, March 19, 2019.
+Registered work(s) for Fall 2019 and Spring 2020 must be submitted to the designated receiving area (see your specific contest rules) no later than 5:00 PM on Tuesday, March 17, 2020.
 A copy of the registration receipt is required to submit with each contest.
 The student should also retain a copy of the registration receipt for himself or herself as proof of payment.

 Limitations: There are no limitations on the number of categories or contests entered unless stated so in rule packet of that category.
 However, participants may not enter a contest in which they have twice previously won first, second, or third place.
 All entries must be original unpublished works (unless otherwise noted) and cannot be under contract.
 Original works can be adaptations, but must be presented as such.
 A minimum of five entrants in most contests is required for a competition and the awarding of prizes.
 See specific contest rules for contest limitations and requirements.